yaacov/kubectl-debug-queries/README.md

 # kubectl-debug-queries

-Query Kubernetes resources, logs, and events — as a CLI and an MCP server for AI assistants.
+Query Kubernetes resources, logs, and events using SQL like query language — as a CLI and an MCP server for AI assistants.

 ## Installation